- Is there a definition of common environmental terms in plain English?

 - I want to switch to energy-saving light bulbs.
 Which ones are most efficient?

-For information relating to all the different energy-saving light bulbs, see the Department of the Environment, Heritage and Local Government's public consultation document and the ESB's Guide to Energy Efficient Lighting.
+For information relating to all the different energy-saving light bulbs, see Electric Ireland's Guide to Energy Efficient Lighting.

 - What areas are at particular risk from radon?

 Between 1992 and 1999, the Radoiological Protection Institute of Ireland (RPII) carried out radon measurements in each county.
-The results of this survey can be viewed on the RPII website.
+The results of this survey can be viewed on the EPA website.

 - How can I test my home for radon?

 If you would like to test your home for radon levels, contact the Radiological Protection Institute of Ireland (RPII).
 Home testing radon detectors are available at a small cost and can be returned to the RPII for testing.
-For more details, see RPII website.
+For more details, see the EPA website.

 - Where can I find more articles on the environment and climate change?